TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 4 - Configuration Dashboards/3.4.11-provider-correct-it/_index.md

 weight: 110
 ---

-The “**Provider \ Correct It?**” dashboard complements the main vSphere configuration dashboards by displaying the actual vSphere objects, with their relevant information.
+The "**Provider \ Correct It?**" dashboard complements the main vSphere configuration dashboards by displaying the actual vSphere objects, with their relevant information.
 It is designed for vSphere administrator and platform team.
 It is a part of 8 dashboards that check the environment for optimization opportunities.

-The dashboard follows the same design consideration with the “Consumer \ Correct it?” dashboard.
+The dashboard follows the same design consideration with the "Consumer \ Correct it?" dashboard.
 In fact, the 8 dashboards that form the Optimization Flow is designed as a set.
 You are meant to use them together as you go through the optimization review process.

 ## How to Use